At a Glance

 El Convento's 26 rooms and suites feature flat screen televisions, iPod docks and wireless internet, while fireplaces, multi-directional rain showers and outdoor Jacuzzi tubs on private decks create a feeling of wellbeing and relaxation.

-Native plants and fountains fill the courtyard and walled gardens and there is a small lap pool, while a terracotta–tiled walkway and shady alcoves offer seating areas with indigenous cushions providing a splash of color.
+Native plants and fountains fill the courtyard and walled gardens and there is a small lap pool, while a terracotta–tiled walkway and shady alcoves offer seating areas with indigenous cushions providing a splash of colour.
 As the sun sets, head to the rooftop patio for sublime views of the surrounding volcanoes before feasting at the hotel's wonderful El Convento restaurant, serving exquisitely presented gourmet dishes with subtle twists and infused with spices, flowers and fruits of the region.

 El Convento's suites are all extremely spacious, ranging in size from 570sq ft upwards, and are individually decorated in an elegant style carefully blending traditional features with contemporary style and comforts.
 Features vary between the different suites and can include beamed ceilings, comfortable chaise lounges, private gardens, outdoor Jacuzzis and open fireplaces.